heimrichhannot/contao-pwa-bundle/README.md

 A bundle to provide progressive web app support for contao.

 > This bundle is still in early beta.
 Use at your own risk!
-Serviceworker precaching currently only works for Webpack/Encore enabled pages.

 This bundle is using [PHP Web Push lib](https://github.com/web-push-libs/web-push-php) to provide push notifications.